-The operation of the VFD2041 is controlled by a simple and consistent command set.
+The operation of the LK204-25 is controlled by a simple and consistent command set.
 Commands control

 - text display

 - graphics display

+- keypad interface

 - miscellaneous operating parameters

 This chapter includes summary tables of all commands.
-Individual commands are discussed in detail in Chapters 3 and 4 in the same sequence as in the following tables.
+Individual commands are discussed in detail in Chapters 3 to 5 in the same sequence as in the following tables.